-Testimony of S. William Becker Executive Director of the National Association of Clean Air Agencies before the House Appropriations Committee Subcommittee on Interior, Environment and Related Agencies April 19, 2007
+Testimony of the National Association of Clean Air Agencies before the Senate Appropriations Committee Subcommittee on Interior, Environment, and Related Agencies April 26, 2007

-My name is S. William Becker and I am the Executive Director of the National Association of Clean Air Agencies (NACAA).
-NACAA (formerly known as STAPPA and ALAPCO) represents the state and local air pollution control agencies in 54 states and territories and over 165 metropolitan areas across the country.
-Thank you for this opportunity to testify on the FY 2008 proposed budget for the United States Environmental Protection Agency (EPA), particularly federal grants for state and local air pollution control agencies under Sections 103 and 105 of the Clean Air Act, which are part of the State and Tribal Assistance Grant (STAG) program.
+The National Association of Clean Air Agencies (NACAA) - formerly known as STAPPA and ALAPCO - represents the state and local air pollution control agencies in 54 states and territories and over 165 metropolitan areas across the country.
+The association appreciates this opportunity to testify on the FY 2008 proposed budget for the United States Environmental Protection Agency (EPA), particularly federal grants for state and local air pollution control agencies under Sections 103 and 105 of the Clean Air Act, which are part of the State and Tribal Assistance Grant (STAG) program.
 Congress has vested state and local agencies with "primary responsibility" for the control of air pollution through the Clean Air Act (Section 101(a)(3)) and found that "federal financial assistance is essential for the development" of state and local air pollution control programs (Section 101(a)(4)).
 NACAA is extremely concerned that the proposed FY 2008 budget calls for a reduction of \$35.1 million (nearly 16 percent) in grants to state and local air pollution control agencies, compared to FY 2006 levels.
 Worse yet, this reduction would come on the heels of a \$20.5-million decrease that state and local air agencies suffered in FY 2007, and at a time when these agencies, which are already severely underfunded, need additional resources to protect the nation's air quality and public health.
 NACAA recommends that grants within the STAG program for state and local air pollution control agencies under Sections 103 and 105 of the Clean Air Act be increased in FY 2008 by \$80.5 million above the President's request, for a total of \$265.8 million.
-Additionally, we recommend that grants for the particulate matter monitoring program not be shifted from Section 103 authority to Section 105 authority.
+Additionally, NACAA recommends that grants for the particulate matter monitoring program not be shifted from Section 103 authority to Section 105 authority.